pasqal-io/emulators/README.md

   # Emu-MPS
 </div>

 **EMU-MPS** is a backend for the [Pulser low-level Quantum Programming toolkit](https://pulser.readthedocs.io).
 EMU-MPS lets you transparently run Quantum Algorithms on a simulated device, using GPU acceleration if available.
 More in depth, EMU-MPS is designed to **EMU**late the dynamics of programmable arrays of neutral atoms, with matrix product states (**MPS**).
-This design makes it faster and more memory-efficient than previous generations of quantum emulators, which means that you can emulate systems with larger number of qubits, faster.
+While benchmarking is incomplete as of this writing, early results suggest that this design makes EMU-MPS faster and more memory-efficient than previous generations of quantum emulators at running simulations with large numbers of qubits.

 ## Installation